mjaschen/collmex/README.md

 ## Compatibility

-The Collmex PHP SDK requires PHP 5.5.9.
-If you're still using older PHP versions, you can install the 0.4 branch for PHP 5.4 compatibility or the 0.3 branch for PHP 5.3 compatibility.
-New features will only go into the current branch.
+The Collmex PHP SDK requires PHP >= 5.5.9.
+If you're still using an older PHP version, you can install the 0.4 branch for PHP 5.4 compatibility or the 0.3 branch for PHP 5.3 compatibility.
+New features will only go into the master.

 ## Usage/Examples